project-imprimis/libprimis/doc/engine.md

 ### 3.1.9 Teleporters
 ---

-Teleporters are entities which serve to move players, actors, and projectiles from within their vicinity to a linked `teledest` entity.
+Teleporters are entities which serve to move players and actors located within their vicinity to a linked `teledest` entity.
 Teleporters are not linked by the usual method of entity linking and instead rely on their first attribute to link.
 As teleporters are single-directional, a pair of teleporters are needed for two way teleportation.

 Teleporters additionally can have a fixed-size model rendered at their location, with its index set by the same means as standard mapmodels.
-However, this entity cannot be used to create models with nonstandard orientations or scales, and as a result using a standard mapmodel in tandem with a no-entity teleporter is vastly more flexible.
+However, this entity cannot be used to create models with nonstandard orientations or scales, and as a result using a standard mapmodel in tandem with a no-entity teleporter is generally more flexible.

 #### Attributes